-2023 INFO: The Park Service provides updated information here.
-The Lottery for a parking pass to view the Synchronous Fireflies is open April 28-May 1 of this year, and you can register for the lottery here.
-The Firefly Viewing dates are June4-11.
+2024 INFO: The Park Service provides updated information here.
+The Lottery for a parking pass to view the Synchronous Fireflies is open April 26 – April 29 and you can register for the lottery here.
+Lottery results will be announced on May 7.
+The Firefly Viewing dates are June 3 – 10.

 Every spring you have a chance to see thousands of fireflies light up at once in the Great Smoky Mountains.
 This event is the only one of its kind in North America, and the rangers of the Great Smoky Mountains National Park release a limited number of tickets to view the event every year through a random lottery.